florza/contests-engine/README.md

 - Field userdata in all tables

 ## Next Steps
+- Use graphiti namespace to centrally define the /api/v1 prefix, delete module / namespace definitions used so far in controllers and in routes.rb
+- Replace public_columns by resource definitions
 - Create draw with seed list (complete draw, overwrites previous):
     1. Seed #1 to the top
     2. Seed #2 to the bottom